 My posts are almost all scheduled in advance.
 I got into a pattern of posting at 8am my local time back when I first started blogging, and it seems to work well for me, so I’ve had no reason to change.
 If I have a guest blogger or a second post, I usually schedule that for 7am.

 I usually spend quite a bit of time on WordPress in the morning, both reading and responding to comments.
-I tend to do most of my writing in the afternoon.
+Writing happens mostly in the afternoon.
 My writing isn’t consistent; sometimes I’ll write three posts in a day, sometimes I’ll write once a week.
 My daily posting schedule is not at all reflective of my writing pattern, and on an average day, you as readers are seeing a post that was written a couple of weeks beforehand.
 I find it helpful that I have certain days devoted to certain themes, as it lets me see what kind of post is most in need of being written, and that makes it a bit easier to get going.

 Early afternoon is when the boys come out to roam around on my bed and ogle the girls.
 Everyone gets a treat after that.
 The boys get excited about seeing the girls, while the girls only care because they know it means their treats are coming.